AmirBahrami67/mongo-mongo-express-k8s/README.md

 ### Getting Started

-##### 1- Config mongo root username/password
+`#### 1- Config mongo root username/password
-1- Modify file deploy/mongo/secrets.yaml and define your username and password.
+Modify file deploy/mongo/secrets.yaml and define your username and password.
 The values must be base64 encoded.
-You can use this command to base64 encode your values.
+You can use below command to base64 encode your values.
 ```
 $ echo -n 'YOUR_VALUE' | base64
 ```